Disputes among company shareholders, and between shareholders and company leadership, are not uncommon.

-Disputes amongst shareholders of a company are not an uncommon occurrence.
-An effective corporate governance structure can significantly alleviate difficulties in navigating such disputes.
+An effective corporate governance structure can significantly alleviate difficulties in navigating shareholder disputes.

 Two legal documents provide the foundation for the corporate governance of a company.
 These are the shareholder agreement and the company constitution.